OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/09-Testing_for_Session_Hijacking.md

 We assume to have a testing account on the website for the victim, that we call Alice and a testing account on the website for the attacker, that we call Bob.
 The intuition behind the testing strategy for session hijacking is to simulate a scenario where Bob steals all Alice's cookies he might be exposed to.

-We assume that the attacker is a network attacker (i.e. an attacker who has access to the same network as the victim), so we could have a cookie leakage in case of either no [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) adoption and the `Secure` attribute is not set, or partial HSTS adoption<sup>[2](#myfootnote2)</sup>, the `Secure` attribute is not set and the Domain attribute is set to a parent domain.
+We assume that the attacker is a network attacker (i.e. an attacker who has access to the same network as the victim), so we could have a cookie leakage in case of either no [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) adoption and the `Secure` attribute is not set, or partial HSTS adoption*, the `Secure` attribute is not set and the Domain attribute is set to a parent domain.
 The attacker may then use these cookies to access Alice's account: if they are enough to act on Alice's behalf, session hijacking is possible.

+> `*` We refer to full HSTS adoption when a host activates HSTS for itself and all its sub-domains, and to partial HSTS adoption when a host activates HSTS just for itself.
+> Ref: Calzavara, S., Rabitti, A., Ragazzo, A., Bugliesi, M.: Testing for Integrity Flaws in Web Sessions.

 Even when this is not possible, however, security might still be at risk, because it might be that not all the cookies were disclosed to the attacker and the attempted operation failed because just a subset of the expected cookies was sent to the website.